ChristianFJung/Node-Pro/content/week2/hw2.md

 ## Deliverables

 1. Share a link in the slack channel  to an article that you've found on hacker news that interests you.
+2. Read and comment on a classmate's article in slack *(in a thread)*
-2. Reply to a  cool data related tweet and tag me [@ChristianFJung](https://twitter.com/christianfjung).
+3. Reply to a  cool data related tweet and tag me [@ChristianFJung](https://twitter.com/christianfjung).